 Edible Wild Plants: A North American Field Guide to Over 200 Natural Foods

 Edible Wild Plants Field Guide is a great book.
 I have relied on this one quite a bit.
 Nice pictures and descriptions.
 This is a must-have field guide.
-It features a fresh new cover, as well as nearly 400 color photos and detailed information on more than 200 species of edible plants all across North America.
+It features a fresh new cover and nearly 400 color photos, and detailed information on more than 200 species of edible plants all across North America.

 The Forager’s Harvest: A Guide to Identifying, Harvesting, and Preparing Edible Wild Plants

 The Forager’s Harvest is another useful book.
 I have used this book out in the field.
 This book has many unique features that will appeal to naturalists, hikers, campers, survivalists, homesteaders, gardeners, chefs, and whole-food enthusiasts.
 It also has a nice section on preparation techniques and storage.

 Nature’s Garden: A Guide to Identifying, Harvesting, and Preparing Edible Wild Plants

 You will find mouth-watering photography of cranberries, blueberries, huckleberries, strawberries, wild plums, and more.
 Nature’s Garden shows you new methods for using dandelions.
 You’ll finally be able to make sense of the tricky wild lettuce/sow thistle group.

 Edible Wild Plants: A Folding Pocket Guide to Familiar North American Species